 ‘Nowhere in the world is as important as WA in this space’

-If anybody needed an additional reminder of WA’s place in the new energy and battery materials pecking order – then it came in the form of Tuesday’s Critical Materials: Securing Indo-Pacific Technology Futures conference in Perth.
+If anybody needed an additional reminder of WA’s place in the new energy and battery materials pecking order – then it came in the form of the recent Critical Materials: Securing Indo-Pacific Technology Futures conference in Perth.

 A range of well-credentialled speakers, from WA Governor Kim Beazley AC, to the state’s Mines and Petroleum Minister Bill Johnston and Federal Finance Minister Mathias Corman, highlighted WA’s genuine competitive advantage due to its comparatively abundant supply of critical materials.